• Published 6th May 2019

 “Huh?
 Whadd’ya mean?”
 Mac asked.

-“You two always did farm work with your parents, but now that they’re gone, it’s probably hard for her to deal with that when she’s always doing things that remind her of them.
+“You two always did farm work with your parents, but now that they’re gone, it’s probably hard for her to do that without constantly being reminded of them.
 It’s just a natural part of grief for some ponies; feeling like everything’s reminding you they’re gone.”

 “I guess yer right, it’s been hard fer me too.
 But I never felt like leavin’ though.”